jpfutalef/DynamicStochasticElectricVRP/README.md

 ``STAGE`` sets the stage to execute.
 Select one of the following:

-- 1: pre-operation
+- 1: pre-operation stage
-- 2: online simulations
+- 2: online stage.
+It is open-loop by default.
+You can pass the ``--optimize`` optional argument to activate the closed-loop strategy.
-- 3: full day (pre-operation + online.
-Doesn't do pre-operation if it exists)
+- 3: full day (pre-operation + online).

 ``OPT_METHOD`` sets the E-VRP variant the optimizer solves during the pre-operation and online stages.
 Not considered when simulating the open loop